LatencyScope: A System-Level Mathematical Framework for 5G RAN Latency: Background

-Due to the shared nature of the wireless medium, the base station, also known as next-generation NodeB (gNB), needs to allocate the frequency and time resources to the user equipment (UE).
-This allocation is known as resource scheduling.
-After allocation, the gNB sends the results to UEs as part of the DL control information (DCI), which can only be sent once per slot.
-Consequently, in practice, the scheduling task is done just once per slot.
-Since the gNB schedules both UL and DL resources, UEs must send a Scheduling Request (SR) via the UL control information (UCI), which the gNB uses to allocate an initial grant.
+Due to the shared nature of the wireless medium, the base station (gNB) allocates time-frequency resources to user equipment (UEs).
+This allocation process is known as resource scheduling.
+After allocation, the gNB sends the scheduling decisions to UEs as part of downlink control information (DCI).
+In dynamically scheduled, grant-based uplink access, UL resources are allocated by the gNB on demand.
+In this case, a UE without available uplink resources sends a Scheduling Request (SR) via uplink control information (UCI), which the gNB uses to assign an uplink grant.

-5G NR supports both FDD and TDD (frequency and time division duplexing).
-FDD splits the bandwidth into two equal non-overlapping bands that are allocated for the downlink (DL) and uplink (UL) channels~\cite{3GPP-scs-fr1}.
-In contrast, TDD uses the entire bandwidth with different time-slots allocated for DL and UL.
+5G NR supports both frequency-division duplexing (FDD) and time-division duplexing (TDD).
+In FDD, downlink (DL) and uplink (UL) transmissions use separate, non-overlapping frequency bands, typically in paired spectrum~\cite{3GPP-scs-fr1}.
+In contrast, TDD uses the entire channel with different time-slots (and symbols) allocated for DL and UL.
 A TDD period can be composed of one or two consecutive patterns.
 A pattern consists of several DL slots \textbf{D}, followed by one mixed slot \textbf{M}, and several UL slots \textbf{U}.
 The mixed slot symbols can be used for DL or UL.
-TDD offers a more flexible allocation between DL and UL and allows changing the ratio of DL to UL resources on the fly.
+TDD offers a more flexible allocation between DL and UL and allows changing the ratio of DL to UL resources.

-0.06in {\bf 5G Network Stack: } To understand the 5G stack, we trace the path of a ping request sent by a User Equipment (UE) in a 5G network, examining the network stacks of both the UE and the gNB. \cref{fig:ping-journey} provides an overview of the steps discussed below.